rebelwarrior/numenera/ninth_world.md

 #### Food
 {:.subtitle.is-4.mt-4}
 Food in Steadfast is a decidedly local affair, though there are some staples consumed widely.
 Cheese and bread are common throughout steadfast and blue-rat on a pike is a favorite festival food all around, especially the ones with a crispy tail.

+#### Religion
+{:.subtitle.is-4.mt-4}
+Religion like food is a decidedly local affair, though there is a widespread Church in Steadfast in the form of __the Amber Papacy__, they operate mostly secularly.
+The Church promotes literacy and controls all scribes which give it a lot of knowledge and therefore power.

 #### Music
 {:.subtitle.is-4.mt-4}